axtend/axtend/axtend-types-bundle/README.md

 ## ⚠️Warning: Types deprecation⚠️

-Following runtime upgrade 900 (include axlib v0.9.11), types are now retrieved from the node, in a **camelCase** format
+Following runtime upgrade 900 (include substrate v0.9.11), types are now retrieved from the node, in a **camelCase** format

 A **new version** has been released `axtend-types-bundle@2.0.0`.